northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 ::::

 ::::{important}
 These nested admonitions were done, mostly, to demonstrate how it can be done.
-There are exceptions, but this is quite nested: be sure to consider if the flow of information is done most effectively when nests deeper, or even as as deep as this example (i.e., five colons `:::::` deep).
+There are exceptions, but this is quite nested: be sure to consider if the flow of information is done most effectively when nests deeper, or even as deep as this example (i.e., five colons `:::::` deep).
 ::::
 :::::